Binxu-Stack/lammps-ARTn/README.md

 # LAMMPS ARTn
-The LAMMPS implication of Activation Relaxation Technique nouveau.
+The LAMMPS implementation of Activation Relaxation Technique nouveau.

 ## What it includes